-Time-based (i) Operational (ii) Financial (iii) Number of share units Weighted average fair value at the measurement date \$ Balance - March 31, 2014 Granted - August 13, 2014 812,000 33,000 406,000 33,375 406,000 22,125 1,624,000 88,500 0.49 0.46 Balance - September 30, 2014 845,000 439,375 428,125 1,712,500 0.40
+Time-based (i) Operational (ii) Financial (iii) Number of share units Weighted average fair value at the measurement date \$ Balance - March 31, 2014 812,000 406,000 406,000 1,624,000 0.49 Granted - August 13, 2014 33,000 33,375 22,125 88,500 0.46 Forfeited (71,000) (35,500) (35,500) (142,000) 0.49 Balance - December 31, 2014 774,000 403,875 392,625 1,570,500 0.49

-The share units have been allocated to the grantees under three types of vesting conditions: time-based, operational targets and financial target.
+The share units have been allocated to the grantees under three types of vesting conditions: time-based targets, operational targets and financial targets.

-- (i) Under the time-based vesting condition, the share units will be fully vested if the individual grantee is still employed by the Company on the third anniversary of the grant date. - (ii) Under the operational targets vesting condition, the share units will be vested upon the achievement of certain mining and exploration related targets set out by the Board.
+- (i) Time-based targets: the share units will be fully vested if the individual grantee is still employed by the Company on the third anniversary of the grant date. - (ii) Operational targets: the share units will be vested upon the achievement of certain mining and exploration related targets set out by the Board.
 The actual amount of share units to be vested under these operational targets will vary depending on the level of performance relative to the targets based on an award multiplier of 0% to 200%.
 The vesting date of the share units will be the earlier of: five years from the grant date or the achievement dates of the respective operational targets.
-Management estimated that the achievement dates of the operational targets would be between December 31, 2015 and November 14, 2016 with an estimated award multiplier of 100%. - (iii) Under the financial target vesting condition, the share units will be vested if the two-year average annualized cash costs of iron ore produced and shipped for the projects of the Company or under its joint arrangements meet certain target set out by the Board and the two-year earnings before interest, taxes, depreciation and amortization (EBITDA) of the projects is positive.
+Management estimated that the achievement dates of the operational targets would be between December 31, 2015 and November 14, 2016 with an estimated award multiplier of 100%. - (iii) Financial targets: the share units will be vested if the two-year average annualized cash costs of iron ore produced and shipped for the projects of the Company or under its joint arrangements meet certain target set out by the Board and the two-year earnings before interest, taxes, depreciation and amortization (EBITDA) of the projects is positive.
 The actual amount of share units to be vested under the financial target will vary depending on the level of performance relative to the target based on an award multiplier of 0% to 200%.
 The vesting date of the share units will be the earlier of: five years from the grant date or the achievement date of the financial target.
 Management estimated that the achievement date of the financial target would be March 31, 2018 with an estimated award multiplier of 100%.